ARO Contact Center

 To apply for any of these positions, go to ARO's website and click "Apply to Be a Remote Employee Today!"
 Fill out the contact information, choose which type of job for which you are applying and upload your resume.
 You should then receive a confirmation email.
 If the company is hiring in your area and you meet the requirements, you may receive another email inviting you to complete a full application and to interview by phone.

 Training varies based on the position and can be done remotely or at a corporate location.
-Training is paid at the same as the regular hourly rate and lasts 6 to 10 weeks for 3 to 8 hours per day.
+Training is paid at the same as the regular hourly rate and lasts six to 10 weeks for three to eight hours per day.